wp-plugins/socialauth-wp/readme.txt

 == Plugin Settings ==

 * SocialAuth-WordPress provides a nice settings interface to make it easy to use and configurable for your users and administrators out of the box.
-* You can configure the default role which will be given to users which will connects to your app with help of this plugin.
+* You can configure the default role which will be given to users which will connect to your app with help of this plugin.
-* You can also set up a default landing page for the users using logon feautres of this plugin.
+* You can also set up a default landing page for the users using logon features of this plugin.
-* Setting inerface allows you to enable disable individual provider.
+* Setting interface allows you to enable disable individual provider.
 * When registering with Logon provider to get app_key and app_secret, some case you require you to supply a redirect_uri; you can get that from settings page.
 * Administrator can also control how logon prompts appear to users.
 It can be either on same window or a pop up window.
+* Administrator can control showing on login provider icons on comment and registration page, this is will help users to directly logon from there without going to login page.
+* Admin can enable optional e-mail verification for new users to force email verification when a new user first time comes to your site.